spyroot/dpdk-pktgen-k8s-cycling-bench/pkt_generation/README.md

 ### Appendix.

-Default pod template , note persistent storage optional.
-As part of k8s there separate provisioner I use.
+Default pod template, note persistent storage optional.
+As part of k8s, there separate provisioner I use.
 Check sub-dir provisioner for details.

 ```yaml